 - Postmenopausal hormone therapy

-Breast cancer is the most common cancer in U.S. women, if you exclude skin cancer.
+Outside of skin cancer, Breast cancer is the most common cancer in U.S. women.
 The risk today for an American woman to develop breast cancer is about 12 percent, or a 1 in 8 chance.

 - Lumpectomy — The surgeon removes the tumor and a small margin of surrounding healthy tissue.
 This is often the surgery for smaller tumors.
 Large tumors may first be shrunk through chemotherapy before being removed with a lumpectomy.